 Emperor Constantine (272 – 337) The First Roman Emperor to embrace Christianity.
 In 313 he issued the Edict of Milan which allowed Christians to profess their faith without interference.
 It ended the Roman Empire’s persecution of Christianity.

 Ralph Waldo Emerson (1803 – 1882) Ordained a Pastor in a Unitarian church, Emerson left to pursue his own independent ideas and philosophy.
 He became one of America’s foremost philosophers, writing essays on mysticism and individualism.
-Emerson could never be confined in a neat ideology, expressing a great freedom of the mind.
+Emerson could never be confined in a neat ideology, expressing great freedom of the mind.

 Abraham Lincoln (1809 – 1865) Lincoln came from rural Illinois.
-In the 1850s, after defeat in Senate elections, he decided to retire from politics.
+In the 1850s, after defeat in the Senate elections, he decided to retire from politics.
 But, he came back to become President in 1861.
 Initially, he fought the civil war to maintain the union, but as the civil war progressed, he felt the necessity of abolishing slavery in the whole country.

 Leo Tolstoy (1828 – 1910) Tolstoy was born in a privileged aristocratic family.
 He served as an army officer and incurred large gambling debts.
 He came to reject his privileged lifestyle, freeing his own serfs and embracing pacifism and Christian-anarchism.

 Annie Besant (1847–1933) Besant was born in a middle-class family in Victorian Britain.
 She rebelled against the social norms and became a campaigner for social equality and trade unions.
 She later became interested in spirituality and became a Theosophist.
 In her later life, she became a campaigner for Indian Independence and was the leader of the Indian Congress party.